Why Coliving? Live, work, and play with like-minded people.

-Coliving can be a lot of things to a lot of different people.
-For many professionals, it is the chance to extend their personal network, or engage in team building in new environment.
+Coliving can be a lot of things for a lot of different people.
+For many professionals, it is the chance to extend their network or engage in team-building in a new environment.
 For some, coliving takes on a more personal tone.
-It can be a chance to reinstate balance to a busy work schedule, or a moment to cultivate new relationships through sharing.
+It can be a chance to reinstate balance to a busy work schedule or a moment to cultivate new relationships through sharing.

-Workers today are questioning the rhyme and reason behind work more than ever before.
-Younger generations have had to embrace change and thus quickly adapt to less than perfect economic circumstances.
-But, the need for rapid change has seen various positive outcomes, such as the development of a booming global coworking scene and more recently, coliving.
+Workers today are questioning the rhyme and reason behind work more than ever.
+Younger generations have had to embrace change and thus quickly adapt to less-than-perfect economic circumstances.
+But, the need for rapid change has seen various positive outcomes, such as developing a booming global coworking scene and, more recently, coliving.

 Many digital nomads swear by their time out of the office.
-Those who are permitted to work remotely can now turn to coworking and coliving when they need to step away from their routine.
-Our very human need to change scenery every once in awhile is no longer only associated with lack of commitment, but rather it’s associated with workplace wellbeing and productivity.
+Those permitted to work remotely can now turn to coworking and coliving when they need to step away from their routine.
+Our very human need to change scenery every once in a while is no longer only associated with lack of commitment, but rather it’s associated with workplace wellbeing and productivity.

-While coliving may seem like a vacation at first, many spaces are set-up for those who need to get things done.
-Platforms like Roam, a startup that has a global network of coliving spaces, encourages productivity by offering members fully equipped workspace in a homey environment.
-Digital nomads, entrepreneurs and companies can choose from a variety of locations without having to stress about logistics.
-In fact, one of the reasons coliving spaces have become so popular is because they provide high quality and reliable workspaces so members can relax and focus on their experience without having to worry about whether or not they can connect to Wifi.
+While coliving may seem like a vacation at first, many spaces are set up for those who need to get things done.
+Platforms like Roam, a startup with a global network of coliving spaces, encourage productivity by offering members a fully equipped workspace in a homey environment.
+Digital nomads, entrepreneurs, and companies can choose from various locations without stressing logistics.
+One of the reasons coliving spaces have become so popular is because they provide high-quality and dedicated workspaces so members can relax and focus on their experience without worrying whether they can connect to Wifi.

-Ready or not, joining a coliving space is immediately becoming a part of a vibrant community.
-Luckily, those who are new to coliving can expect that their housemates are also there for a similar reason.
-No matter the reason for coliving, the movement attracts a certain type of personality, one that is curious, open and ready for a change.
+Ready or not, joining a coliving space immediately becomes part of a vibrant community.
+Luckily, those new to coliving can expect their housemates to be there for a similar reason.
+No matter the reason for coliving, the movement attracts a specific type of person who is curious, open, and ready for a change.
 Through common understanding, coliving spaces are home to ready-made communities.
-For those who have been on the road alone for a while they can ease their loneliness by joining a coliving space.
-In the case of companies which work closely together, meeting new people and forming potential partnerships can be an enriching professional experience.
+Those who have been on the road alone for a while can ease their loneliness by joining a coliving space.
+In the case of companies that work closely together, meeting new people and forming potential partnerships can be an enriching professional experience.

 While coliving is not for everyone, it’s important to remember even those who are not outwardly social can still greatly benefit (and enjoy) the experience of living with others.
-For those who might prefer to spend their time alone, coliving can be a wonderful way learn in a new moment and throughout their everyday lives.
-Whether extroverted or introverted, colivers can benefit from each other's’ differences, which is a great life lesson no matter where you are in your career or personal life.
+For those who might prefer to spend their time alone, coliving can be an excellent way to learn in a new moment and throughout their everyday lives.
+Whether extroverted or introverted, colivers can benefit from each other’s differences, which is a great life lesson no matter where you are in your career or personal life.

 Understanding play as a form of productivity

 The way of the working world in countries that have undergone an Industrial Revolution is often focused on getting a job that will pay the bills until you retire.
 Added pressure comes from being made to feel that you need to love what you do.
-The combination creates a one size fits all model for success, which let’s face it, doesn’t really work.
+The combination creates a one size fits all model for success, which, let’s face it, doesn’t work.
 The rise of precarious work has led workers to question the path to success.
-For example, financial incentives are no longer the only way to keep workers happy, but rather allowing them to enjoy is key.
+For example, financial incentives are no longer the only way to keep workers happy; instead, allowing them to enjoy themselves is vital.

 Many coliving spaces organize day trips and excursions.
-Sun Desk is a great example of a coliving space trying to located the ideal work/life balance.
+Sun Desk is an excellent example of a coliving space trying to locate the ideal work/life balance.
 The Moroccan-based spaces take advantage of the natural surroundings and local community.
-They offer surfing in partnership with the local surf school, or day trips to the local markets and surrounding areas, which are great ways to get to know your neighbour, inside and out.
+They offer surfing in partnership with the local surf school or day trips to the local markets and surrounding areas, which are great ways to get to know your neighbor, inside and out.